dbash/zerowaste/README.md

 * pytorch 1.8

 ### Data
-Please download and unzip the ZeroWaste-f, ZeroWasteAug, and ZeroWaste-s for the semi-zupervised experiments.
+Please download and unzip the ZeroWaste-f, ZeroWasteAug, and ZeroWaste-s (in reco_org/dataset and reco_aug/dataset) for the semi-zupervised experiments.

 ### Training
 To train the model from scratch with the hyperparameters used in our experiments: